annarto/annarto.github.io/content/about.md

 * 2021 Special mention “coup de cœur” for "Hitting my Head on the World" in RISC festival 2021
 * 2020 Best short film – Experimental award for "Hitting my Head on the World" in Lausanne underground film & music festival 2020
 * 2018 Peter Wilde Award for Most Technically Innovative Film for When Time Moves faster in Ann Arbor Film Festival 2018
-* 2017 Performancepreis H13
+* 2017 Austrian Performancepreis H13
 * 2017 Kunstlerhaus-Hubert Sielecki Preis 2017 for "Things and Wonders 2022"
 * 2016 Hubert Sielecki-Prize for the Austrian Animationsfilm in Tricky Women Festival
-* 2015 Audience Prize RISC 2015
+* 2015 Audience Award for “Down to Earth” RISC 2015
-* 2014 Main Prize - ASIFA AUSTRIA AWARD / BEST AUSTRIAN ANIMATION 2014
+* 2014 Main Award for “Domino” - ASIFA AUSTRIA AWARD / BEST AUSTRIAN ANIMATION 2014
 * 2014 Nominated for OE1 Talentstipendium 2014
-* 2012 Annual Serving Cocktail Robot Award for the machine T.R.E.E. in Roboexotica (Festival for Cocktailrobotics in Vienna, Austria)
-* 2010 Representation of University of Thessaly  in Archiprix 2011 at the MIT with the diploma work Under Construction
+* 2010 Representation of University of Thessaly  in Archiprix 2011 at the MIT with the diploma work "Under Construction"
 * 2008 Price of Human rights for the movie No entry in Camera Zizanio festival (Olymbia,Greece)
 * 2008 Representation of Greece in Word expo the one minutes with the video Run for construction
 * 2008 1st price in Bene competion Vienna with the video Ben E.
-* 2008 Scholarship from Greek film center for the program first step
+* 2008 Scholarship from Greek Film Center for the program first step
-* 2008 Representation of Greece in the Biennale of young artists Puglia 2008 with the video Artur’s Klaket and Animal’s War
+* 2008 Representation of Greece in the Biennale of young artists Puglia 2008 with the films "Artur’s Klaket" and "Animal’s War"
-* 2006 Honorable price in Crash Fest with the video Animal’s war
+* 2006 Honorable price in Crash Fest with the video "Animal’s War"
-* 2004 2nd price in the festival Belle art in category video art with the video Home Homo
+* 2004 2nd price in the festival Belle art in category video art with the video "Home Homo"
-* 2000 1st price in the national Student drawing contest in Greece
+* 2000 1st price in the national School Student drawing contest in Greece

 ## Solo Exhibitios